j0nathan-ll0yd/aws-cloudformation-media-downloader/README.md

 ## Background

 When [YouTube Premium](https://en.wikipedia.org/wiki/YouTube_Premium) was released they announced "exclusive original content, access to audio-only versions of videos and offline playback on your mobile device."
-I wasn't interested in the content, but I was excited about offline playback due to poor connectivity when commuting via the [MUNI](https://www.sfmta.com/).
-However, there was a monthly fee of $11.99.
+I wasn't interested in the content, but I was excited about offline playback due to poor connectivity when commuting via the [MUNI](https://www.sfmta.com/). _Buuuuuuut_, there was a monthly fee of $11.99.

 So, [as an engineer](https://www.linkedin.com/in/lifegames), I used this opportunity to build my own media downloader service, experiment with the latest AWS features, along with a [companion iOS App](https://github.com/j0nathan-ll0yd/ios-OfflineMediaDownloader) using SwiftUI and Combine.